gracenathh/Lovoo-Users-Profiling/README.md

 # Female Users’ Behavioural Segmentation

 The project was done as a part of self practice to hone my Data Science skills.
-Project involved Exploratory Data Analysis (EDA) and segmentation (k-Means clustering) in Python 3, data pivotting in Excel, and users' profiling presentation (including visualisation, some recommendations) in Powerpoint.
+Project involved Exploratory Data Analysis (EDA) and segmentation (k-Means clustering) in Python 3, data pivotting in Excel, and users' profiling presentation (including visualisation, some recommendations) in Powerpoint on a dating app's users data (Lovoo).

 <img src="/readme_img/1.png" alt="What is Lovoo?"/>
 <img src="/readme_img/2.png" alt="Users' Demographic"/>